Styyx1/Ruvaak-Readme/README.md

 ### ENB

-Ruvaak comes already set up with [Ominous ENB](https://www.nexusmods.com/skyrimspecialedition/mods/27333) for Obsidian Weathers.
-In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **Four** options.
+Ruvaak comes already set up with [Aequinoctium ENB](https://www.nexusmods.com/skyrimspecialedition/mods/16008) for Aequinoctium Weathers.
+In the executables drop down menu in MO2, you will find an ENB Organizer that provides you with **a few** options.
 Depending on your PC you might want to check them out.
-All of them are kind of dark, fitting for the theme i was going for.
+All of them are kind of dark, fitting for the theme i was going for, except the new default one.
 If you want to install your own ENB put them into a seperate folder in Ruvaak/tools/Enb Manager/Managed ENB.
 You need to manually add them in the ENB Manager program afterwards.
 Click on Skyrim --> Go to the preset Tab --> Add preset.\
 Take a look at [ENB Organizer](https://www.nexusmods.com/skyrim/mods/67077) for more information.

 ### Optional Mods